Ball State Judo Head Coach

 Mario Camacho

 Sensei Mario is a Sandan (3rd degree black belt).
 He has been envolved with judo since stepping on the mat his Senior year at Ball State University in 1991.
 At that time Ball State Judo was a physical education class and he also participated in Judo club.
 When leaving Ball State he earned the rank of yellow belt and continued his judo journey.
-This lead him to earning his current rank and becoming a USA Judo certified International Gold Coach.
-He was the Indiana Judo President from 2016-2019 and currently has been the head Sensei for the Ball State Judo club since 2017.
-He is also the head Sensei at the Fishers YMCA Judo Club in Fishers, IN.
+This lead him to earning his current rank and becoming a USA Judo certified International Gold Level Coach.
+He is currently the Indiana Judo President and head Sensei for Hokushin Judo, Fishers YMCA Judo and the Ball State Judo Club since 2017.

-In 2019 Sensei Mario was awarded the Indiana 2019 Coach of the Year Award by Indiana Judo.
+In 2019 and 2024 Sensei Mario was awarded Indiana Coach of the Year by Indiana Judo.

 email: indianajudo.mario@yahoo.com